rahulraut11/smart-product-price-tracker/README.md

 ### How It Is Exploited in Real Applications

-In real-world scenarios, path traversal is commonly exploited to:

 - **Read sensitive configuration files** — Attackers access files like `/etc/passwd`, `/etc/shadow`, `.env`, or `web.config` to obtain credentials and system information.
 - **Read application source code** — By traversing to the application's own directory, attackers can read server-side code, discover further vulnerabilities, and find hardcoded secrets.
 - **Access log files** — Server logs can reveal user data, session tokens, and internal system details.
 - **Exfiltrate data** — Any file readable by the server process can be stolen, including databases, private keys, and backup files.

-This vulnerability has appeared in many real-world CVEs and is listed in the OWASP Top 10 under "Broken Access Control."

 ---